Best RAM for Gaming: DDR4, DDR5 Kits for 2024

 Reasons to avoid

-It may not have fancy software-controlled RGB lights, and there are faster kits on offer for higher prices and budget-priced kits that cost less.
+It may not have fancy software-controlled RGB lights, and faster kits are available for higher prices, as are budget-priced kits that cost less.
 But for many who don’t want or need their memory to glow like a rainbow, Patriot’s Viper 4 DDR4-3400 C16 16GB (PV416G340C6K) sits in a sweet spot of price and performance.

 The kit includes two 8GB modules rated with XMP values of DDR4-3400 CAS 16-18-18-36.
 Those last three numbers aren’t great, but DDR3 lovers must remember that 16 cycles at a 3400 MHz data rate have the same latency time as eight cycles at 1700 MHz.
-So this kit is an excellent DRAM overclocking value while providing some stylish red heatsinks to ensure your memory looks good enough to show off in your windowed case.
+So this kit has an excellent DRAM overclocking value and provides some stylish red heatsinks to ensure your memory looks good enough to show off in your windowed case.

 Read: Patriot Viper 4 DDR4-3400 review